modern-hobbyist/modern-hobbyist/Planning/Keyboard - Mk. 3/Mist Keyboard talking Points.md

 - There is a much wider range of keycaps that fit standard MX switches, so for this build I went that route, but for either case, the process is pretty much the same.
 - Solder on your diodes, LED's, Capacitors for your LEDS, your MCU and it's various support components, all the hotswap sockets, the Pico EZ-Mate connector for the Unified daughter board, and finally the LCD.

+Now this is when I start to get reaaaallly restless to plug it in and test it out, and I guess that makes sense cause I don't wanna waste a bunch of time designing a case for a PCB that doesn't work.

+So I slapped together a simple firmware build and to my absolute horror... it, no I'm just kidding it worked great!
+I'll talk more about the firmware later, so for now lets talk about the case.